- Ma. Soledad Cabezas, Executive Director

-- Barbara Wein, board member emerita is co-founder of Building New Hope and has worked as an organizer on social justice and international issues, many involving Central America, for more than 30 years.
+- Barbara Wein, board member emerita is a co-founder of Building New Hope and has worked as an organizer on social justice and international issues, many involving Central America, for more than 30 years.
 She helped found several NGOs including Building New Hope, where she has carried out all aspects of the organization.
 She has a Masters of Arts in Economic and Social Development and a Certificate in Latin American Studies from the Graduate School of Public and International Affairs at the University of Pittsburgh.

-- John Soluri, board co-chair, is a professor of Latin American history and directs Carnegie Mellon University’s Global Studies program.
+- John Soluri, board chair, is a professor of Latin American history and directs Carnegie Mellon University’s Global Studies program.
 His research and teaching focus on food, energy, environment, and social justice.
 He has lived and traveled throughout Central America.
 John joined the board of Building New Hope in 2005 after teaching a seminar on Fair Trade coffee.

 - Therese Tardio is a professor of Hispanic Studies at Carnegie Mellon University where she teaches and conducts research related to Central American cultures and politics.
 She has also advised and led numerous student groups on trips to Nicaragua.
-Therese is the board’s primary liaison with both BNH’s teaching staff in Granada and the El Porvenir cooperative.
+Therese is the board’s primary liaison with both BNH’s teaching staff in Granada and the El Porvenir coffee cooperative.